aryanjagushte/Ball-Tracking-using-OpenCV-and-ESP32-CAM/README.md

 2. Ensure that you have Python installed on your system.
 3. Install the required libraries using pip:
 4. Place the video file in the same directory as the Python script (if using a recorded video, download here https://www.pexels.com/video/a-boy-playing-tennis-8224589/).
-5. Run the Python script using the following command:
+5. Run the Python script.
 6. Press the 'q' key to exit the program.

 ## Customization